10 Best Places to See Fall Foliage in Vermont

 3. Shelburne Farms & Shelburne Orchards

 Tucked away in the rolling hills near the shores of Lake Champlain, Shelburne Farms is a fun way to spend an afternoon, especially when fall is in the air.
-Walk along Shelburne Farm’s extensive walking paths for stunning views of the lake, order a picnic lunch from their farm store and laze about on the lawns, or visit the goats, sheep, and cows in their farmyard.
+I start by walking along Shelburne Farm’s extensive walking paths for stunning views of the lake.
+Then I like to order a picnic lunch from their farm store and laze about on the lawns or visit the goats, sheep, and cows in their farmyard.

 The huge brick mansion at Shelburne Farms, which houses their beautiful inn and restaurant is also an impressive sight amid Vermont’s peak fall foliage.